jina-ai/docs/chapters/cli/exit.rst

     BasePea@7317[S]:terminated

-For Flow, when you see the following output from the console, then it is shut down already.
+For Flow, when you see the output below from the console, then it is already shut down.

 .. highlight:: bash
 .. code-block:: bash